 The following morning, we had a leisurely breakfast – I have never seen so many choices!
-Then we headed back to the airport for a short 2-hour flight to Siem Reap.
+Then we headed back to the airport for a short 2-hour flight to Siem Reap, for the start of our trip in Cambodia.
 We purchased our visas at the airport on arrival in a very efficient system, met up with our driver (thankfully with an air-conditioned minibus) and settled into our hotel.

 Day 2 – HUSK Day in The Life Tour